 How to Raise Money for a Business Without a Loan

-Starting and growing a business can be very daunting if you lack the necessary resources.
-This is especially when it comes to raising money to start a business.
+Starting and growing a business can be daunting if you lack the necessary resources, especially when it comes to raising money to fund your new company.
+Many hopeful business owners often wonder, “is it possible to raise money for a business without a loan?”

-If you are looking for ways to fund your business, there are two major factors you need to consider: debt and equity.
+If you are contemplating how to raise money for your business without a loan, there are two major factors you need to consider: debt and equity.
 Debt financing involves money you will pay back, while equity financing requires you to give up/sell a portion of your company/business to investors.
+However, there are in fact avenues to explore to raise funds that don’t involve debt financing or equity financing.

 After the rise of social media, crowdfunding gained popularity as a source of finance.
 It involves raising funds from individual investors using internet-based platforms.
 You can win the crowd’s support either by exchanging equity for investment or giving rewards to investors in exchange for their capital.